redbaty/Wasari/README.md

 You can check the full supported arguments list using the `--help` argument.

-To use the Docker container, you can pull the latest image from [Docker Hub](https://hub.docker.com/r/redbaty/wasari-daemon), expose the port `80` and you can call the API through the endpoint `/media/download`, you can use Swagger UI to test the API (it is available at the `/swagger` endpoint).
+To utilize the Docker container, you can retrieve the most recent image from Docker Hub.
+By exposing port 80, you can access the API through the `/media/download` endpoint.
+To test the API, you can utilize Swagger UI, which is accessible at the `/swagger` endpoint.

 ## :+1: Credits